Home AI/ML How to Create Trendy, Modern Presentations with High-Quality Content Using Gemini NotebookLM

 NotebookLM prompt: “Identify the top 5 trends in enterprise AI adoption from these sources, with one supporting data point each.”

-Design: Split layout — left half is a gradient-filled section with the section title “Key Trends” in large text, right half contains five trends as short cards with frosted glass effect.
-Each card has an icon, a trend name in bold, and one data point in smaller text.
+Design: A split layout.
+The left half is a gradient-filled section with the section title “Key Trends” in large text; the right half contains five trends presented as short cards with a frosted glass effect.
+Each card carries an icon, a trend name in bold, and one data point in smaller text.

 Slide 5: Comparison Table

-Design: Glassmorphism-style table with semi-transparent cards on a dark gradient background.
-Headers in #3B82F6, alternating row colors using very subtle transparency differences.
-Clean, readable, modern.
-Include “Source: McKinsey, 2025” at the bottom.
+Design: A glassmorphism-style table with semi-transparent cards on a dark gradient background.
+Headers appear in #3B82F6, with alternating row colours achieved through subtle transparency differences.
+The result is clean, readable, and modern.
+“Source: McKinsey, 2025” is added at the bottom.

 Slide 6: Case Study